 Street Link are funded by the Government as part of its commitment to end rough sleeping.
 Their aim is to offer the public a means to act when they see someone sleeping rough, and provide the first step someone can take to ensure people sleeping rough are connected to the local services and support available to them.

-We are excited to introduce you to our new website and blog.
+We are excited to introduce you to our website and blog.
 This is where we plan to share information on homelessness and our solutions to tackling homelessness in our area.
-We want our new website to enable us to collaborate more closely with our partners, clients and the community on issues we are passionate – Read the full article…
+We want our website to enable us to collaborate more closely with our partners, clients and the community on issues we are passionate about.
+We hope – Read the full article…

 A day centre provides access to showers and laundry facilities, hot food, telephone and internet access and access to housing advice, advocacy and education/ training.
 We have a supported volunteering programme and access to specialist support services including mental health, drug and alcohol and employment services.